Latin Name: Cinnamomum camphors

 Distilled from the wood, root stumps and branches, White camphor has a sharp pungent aroma.
-White Camphor helps maintain healthy circulation and respiration and can help balance oily skin.

 Having three types of oil White is the lightest oil and is a colourless to pale yellow liquid with a sharp pungent camphoraceous odour, brown is the middle fraction and yellow - a blue-green yellow liquid is the heaviest.